Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

+## TODO 17 Apr 2025

+On installation, function setupStrfryPlugins in install.js, create universalWhitelist of pubkeys that should always be accepted by the brainstorm plugin.
+To include: owner pubkey, relay pubkey

+Create:
+- brainstorm.social landing page for Brainstorm.
+Basic info about Brainstorm.
+Links to sign up.
+List of client brainstorms and DIY brainstorms.
+- relay.brainstorm.social or pgft.brainstorm.social will be the first client relay.
+More client relays to follow.

 ## TODO 7 April 2025
 - import graperank calculation engine
 - fix Friends relays list in brainstorm.conf; set different relays for subcategories